franciscoxavier04/pm-BIM/docs/release-notes/15-2-0/README.md

 ![A timesheet PDF export example](openproject_userguide_timesheet_pdf_export_file.png)

 > [!TIP]
-> Keep in mind that this timesheet report will only include time entries, but not the cost ones.
+> Keep in mind that this time report will only include time entries, but not the cost ones.

 [Learn how to export timesheets as PDF](../../user-guide/time-and-costs/reporting/#export-time-sheets).